 BitLocker Drive Encryption and Secure Boot

-For defense in depth, we can't rely on just our perimeter firewalls anymore.
-Many of our devices are mobile, so they aren't protected by our perimeter firewalls anyway.
-You don't need to purchase third-party host-based firewalls anymore like we did for Windows XP.
+For in-depth defense, we can no longer rely on just our perimeter firewalls.
+Many of our devices are mobile, so they are not protected by our perimeter firewalls anyway.
+You do not need to purchase third-party host-based firewalls like we did for Windows XP.
 The new Windows Firewall is a vast improvement and can be managed through Group Policy.
 For BYOD computers, the firewall and IPSec settings can also be scripted.

 DNSSEC digitally signs DNS records to prevent spoofing and man-in-the-middle attacks.
 Fortunately, it is much easier to manage DNSSEC in Server 2012 and later.
-We will also see how to require DNS secure dynamic updates, set permissions on DNS records in Active Directory, use the DNS sinkhole technique to frustrate malware, and use IPSec with DNS queries too.
+This course section will also examine how to require DNS secure dynamic updates, set permissions on DNS records in Active Directory, use the DNS sinkhole technique to frustrate malware, and use IPSec with DNS queries.

 There is much more to wireless security than getting rid of WEP.
 Windows Server includes a built-in RADIUS service that can be used to regulate access to your wireless access points, managed Ethernet switches, and VPN gateways.
-Everything you need for a WPA2 wireless network solution, including certificate-based PEAP authentication, is built into Windows for free.
-This week we will see how to set it all up, step-by-step, including the PKI.
+Everything you need for a WPA2 wireless network solution, including certificate-based PEAP authentication, is built into Windows for free, and we will show you how to set it all up, step-by-step, including the PKI.

 CPE/CMU Credits: 6